ravarage/ASSR-Anime-Sign-Song-Ripper-/README.md

 Known Bugs
-- please be aware of Maximum Path Length Limitation of windows
+- please be aware of Maximum Path Length Limitation of windows(Still issue on 1.0.3)

+Suggestion
+ - Sometimes depending on anime and subtitle that you have, you have to do episode by episode, to get more accurate reading,rare but it happen

 ***Icon taken from flaticons ***